Adarsh-2k01/Data_science_projects/Analysis_of_Walmart_Stores_Sales_Using_MySQL/README.md

 # SQL Data Analysis Project (Walmart Sales Analysis)

 This project demonstrates how SQL can be used to analyze real-world retail sales data and extract meaningful business insights.
-It was created as part of my SQL Project for Data Analysis and Insights learning journey.
+It was created as part of my SQL Project for Data Science learning journey.

 ## 📊 Video Presentation
 The video explanation link is included in the **Module_4 Project.pptx** file.